Bluey (TV series): Critical reception

-Bluey has enjoyed a positive critical reception.
-The series received a seal of approval from Common Sense Media, with reviewer Emily Ashby commending its positive family and social themes.
-Bluey was praised by Philippa Chandler of The Guardian for its "sharp script" and depiction of everyday family life, while commenting that its Queensland background set it apart from other cartoons on television.
-Readers of The New York Times parenting blog submitted Bluey as their favourite children's show, describing it as charming, smart and "very real".
-The series was called "laugh-out-loud funny" by Stephanie Convery of The Guardian, who credited its humour to the "quirky behaviour" of the child characters.
 In 2019, TV Week listed Bluey at number 98 in its list of the 101 greatest Australian television shows of all time.
-Despite only being on air since 2018, the magazine wrote that Bluey "stole Australia's hearts faster than any other cartoon character" in what it described as a "cute, funny and modern" series.
-The series was listed at number 14 in Junkees list of 50 television programs that defined the decade, in which it was described as "an absolute delight".
-In a list published by Rolling Stone of the top 100 sitcoms of all time, Bluey was listed at number 96, the only Australian series to be featured.
-The episode "Sleepytime" has been well received, with director Richard Jeffery winning an Australian Directors' Guild Award in 2021, and the episode winning the 2022 Prix Jeunesse International Award in the category of TV – Up to 6 Years Fiction (Children's).
+According to this magazine, despite being on air only since 2018, Bluey "stole Australia's hearts faster than any other cartoon character" in what it described as a "cute, funny and modern" series.
+Junkee put Bluey—which it described as "an absolute delight"—in 14th place on its list of 50 television programs that defined the decade.
+In a list published by Rolling Stone of the top 100 sitcoms of all time, Bluey ranked 96th, the only Australian series to be featured.
+The episode "Sleepytime" (Series 2 Episode 26) has been well received, with director Richard Jeffery winning an Australian Directors' Guild Award in 2021, and the episode winning the 2022 Prix Jeunesse International Award in the category of TV – Up to 6 Years Fiction (Children's).